-Luckily, when you consult with George, your fresh start could be right around the corner!
-When you call our office at (818) 841-0255, we can go over several options for resolving incorporating your business.
+Luckily, when you consult with Christina, your fresh start could be right around the corner!
+When you call our office at (818) 841-0255, we can go over several options for resolving to incorporate your business.
 There are many options available, and we are committed to determining which solution can render the best result while allowing you to pay the least tax possible!

 S Corporation – Corporation – LLC